Full Form

 UNO Overview

-Today UNO is functioning in additional than 193 countries.
+Today UNO is functioning in more than 193 countries.
 It works with local communities, business partners and governments of the country’s relations between nations and contributes to the community, living standards, & human rights.

 UNOUnited Nations Organization